Understanding Dream Interpretation

 For as long as we have dreamed, we have tried to understand the meaning of our dreams.

-Over the ages, many meanings have been ascribed to various dream elements as is apparent when checking out any dream dictionary.
+Over the ages, many meanings have been ascribed to various dream elements, as is apparent when checking out any dream dictionary.

-Recently, psychologists in the West have tried to approach dream interpretation by means of the scientific method, coming up with different theories regarding both why we dream and the meaning of our dreams.
+In recent decades, psychologists have tried to approach dream interpretation by means of the scientific method, developing different theories regarding both why we dream and the meaning of our dreams.
+This scientific endeavor, however, has yet to explain the phenomenon of dreams thoroughly.

 Dream interpretation theories include: